Urgent Treatment Centre, Royal Victoria Infirmary, Newcastle

 Summary

-Construction of a new treatment centre for urgent minor injuries
+A new treatment centre for urgent minor injuries

 Relieving strain on the Royal Infirmary

-The new urgent treatment centre will provide same day care for people who have a minor injury that cannot wait, for example an illness or injury that can’t be treated at home or with the support of a pharmacist.
+The new urgent treatment centre provides same day care for people who have a minor injury that cannot wait, for example an illness or injury that can’t be treated at home or with the support of a pharmacist.
 Each year, increasing numbers of people attend the RVI’s emergency department.
 Many do not have a life-threatening emergency, but they do need to be cared for quickly and with the help of a doctor or nurse.

 Site history